Andresyance20/Intern-Evaluation-Project/README.md

 - If using a PC with Google Chrome, ensure JavaScript is enabled and security settings do not block the application.

 ## Troubleshooting
-- If the frontend does not load, check that the backend server is running first.
+- If the frontend does not load team cards, check that the backend server is running first.
+- npm install all dependencies again